MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/secure-your-business-data.md

 ## 3: Use dedicated admin accounts
 <a name="admin"> </a>

 The administrative accounts you use to administer your Office 365 or Microsoft 365 environment include elevated privileges.
 These are valuable targets for hackers and cyber criminals.
-Use Office 365 administrator accounts only for administration.
+Use admin accounts only for administration.
 Admins should have a separate user account for regular, non-administrative use and only use their administrative account when necessary to complete a task associated with their job function.
 Additional recommendations:

 - Be sure admin accounts are also set up for multi-factor authentication.